 Souffle is a light and fluffy baked dish consisting of stiffly beaten egg whites and other ingredients along with egg yolks.
 It can be a main dish or a dessert.
 The beaten egg whites makes it puffy and lift up.
 Today I am sharing the recipe for Spinach and Artichoke Souffle.
-This is one of my all time favorite dish since I had it in the Panera Bread Company, a famous food chain.
+This is one of my all time favorite dish inspired by Panera Bread Company, a chain of bakery-cafe.
 Whenever I take a bite, I have always wondered how can a dish be so wonderfully prepared.
 I learnt to make souffle from a cookbook and tried it.
 It turned out so good.
 Here you go…

 Preparation time: 60 minutes